 As the wedding of Tracy and Doug approaches, Doug is being taken to Las Vegas by his friends Phil and Stu for a bachelor party.
 Worried that he might feel left out, Doug invites Tracy's socially-awkward brother Alan along as well - despite the fact that neither Stu or Phil particularly get on with him.
 After checking into their penthouse suite at Caesars Palace and enjoying a quick drink on the roof, the four of them head out for a night none of them will forget.

 The next morning, the guys wake up in their room and survey the damage.
-The room has been trashed, there's a tiger in the bathroom and a baby in a cupboard and Doug is nowhere to be found.
-The remaining three aren't in much better shape either - Stu is missing a tooth, Alan's missing clothing south of his waist and none of them can recall a single detail about the night before.
+The room has been trashed, there's a tiger in the bathroom, a crying baby in a cupboard and Doug is nowhere to be found.
+The remaining three aren't in much better shape either - Stu is missing a tooth, Alan's missing any of his clothes south of his waist and none of them can recall a single detail about the night before.
 Realising that they have to find Doug, they begin their efforts to retrace their steps at the hospital where Phil apparently spend some time last night...

 Dr. Stu Price

 Jon Lucas & Scott Moore

 Often, the simplest recipes are the best ones.
 The film keeps things simple with an amazing script and three leads who provide more laughs than you'd ever expect them to.
 The Hangover uses its brilliant set-up for maximum effect as our hapless heroes bumble across the city in deepening states of confusion.
 Cooper demonstrates why he was destined for bigger things as the self-styled leader of the group but the MVP is Galifianakis who excels as Alan.
 He is just magnificent and stakes a claim to become Hollywood's funniest actor for the next decade in one single performance.
 Helms is no mug when it comes to comedy and with the other two, the movie is a riot of humour from the start to the credits.